Contrasting HAL Trust (HALFF) and Its Competitors

 HAL Trust (OTC:HALFF – Get Rating) is one of 1,136 publicly-traded companies in the “Asset Management” industry, but how does it weigh in compared to its competitors?
 We will compare HAL Trust to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, risk, earnings, profitability and dividends.

-This table compares HAL Trust and its competitors revenue, earnings per share and valuation.
+This table compares HAL Trust and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue